Twiggs Academy: Football

 Although Twiggs Academy competes in GISA in all other sports, the Trojans play football in the Independent Christian Schools of Georgia and Alabama, a Christian league consisting of teams from Georgia, Florida, and Alabama.

 Previously Twiggs Academy played football in GISA.
 The Trojans fell to Eagle's Landing Christian Academy in the 1996-1997 GISA Championship game.

 Rivalry

 Historically, Twiggs Academy's biggest rivalries have been with Citizens Christian Academy.
 In the mid-90s TA also had rivalries with Flint River Academy and Fullington Academy.

 Literary

 Twiggs Academy competes in GISA literary competition including events such as oral interpretation, extemporaneous speaking, trio, quartet, solo, and essay.

 Twiggs Academy won its region in literary in 1994 and 1995.

 One-act play

 Twiggs Academy competes in GISA one-act play and won the event in its region in 2009.

 Twiggs Academy won state in Class A of one-act plays in 2010.

 Campus

 A large gymnasium; a modern media center and science lab; a library; baseball, softball, and football fields; and a cafeteria are located on campus.

-Alumni

-Public service

-Twiggs Academy graduates fill many local offices in Twiggs County, Jeffersonville, Danville, and other municipalities throughout the State of Georgia, including coroner, probate judge, tax assessor, tax commissioner, clerk of court, city councilmember, mayor, and assistant district attorney.